 When I was in Tequila, Jalisco I spent several hours just wandering around.
 There is a huge cathedral at the main square which is gorgeous, tons of street food to sample, and really great shopping (at cheap prices!)

-There was also a night festival on when I was there and while this doesn’t happen all the time, locals told me it is normal for Tequila to have frequent celebrations and festivities.
+There was also a night festival when I was there and while this doesn’t happen all the time, locals told me it is normal for Tequila to have frequent celebrations and festivities.

-4. Drink ALL the Margaritas
+4. Drink ALL the margaritas

 I’m not going to lie, unless it’s 2 am and I’ve already had more than enough to drink, I’m not the type of person to just shoot tequila.
 On a more regular basis, I would much prefer a cocktail.